JWDobken/awesome-train-europe/README.md

 ## Maps and tools

-- <https://www.chronotrains.com/> shows you which destinations you can reach from any train station in Europe within a given amount of time
+- [Chronotrains](<https://www.chronotrains.com/) shows you which destinations you can reach from any train station in Europe within a given amount of time
-- [Open railwaymap](https://www.openrailwaymap.org/): all the railways in the world
+- [Open railwaymap](https://www.openrailwaymap.org/): all the railways in the world (fun but useless)

 ## Tickets